Main Content

 The club at Baird Homestead’s mission is to acquire skills as they help the Homestead.
 Yard work, maintaining a pollinator garden, giving house tours, cleaning and helping with movie nights are some of the ways that kids aid the Homestead committee.
 A highlight of the year is the High Tea that they host in April.
 This year, the club prepared food in a commercial kitchen and served it to 60 guests.
 Only a few of the members own their own animals – most lease animals.
 Participation in the Monmouth County Fair enables members to demonstrate the skills that they have acquired during the year.
 This historic livestock club meets the 1st Sunday of every month from 2:00pm to 4:00pm. at the Baird Homestead in Millstone.

-Curry Combs (Horse)
+Curry Combs 4-H Club (Horse)

 Grades 1-13